 Pursuant to the terms of the Donor Agreement made and entered into between Portage, and upon conversion, the Company, and GCF, dated December 19, 2016, as amended, the Company, a wholly-owned GCF subsidiary, is required to contribute its projected annual net income (less a reasonable contingent reserve for future expenses) to GCF.
 GCF must use the contribution to fund the Georgia Community Rural Health Fund (the Fund), a designated, field of interest fund, governed by a GCF Board Subcommittee, the income of which GCF must use to promote access to health care in rural Georgia.
-The Company committed to a contribution of \$1,000,000 and \$600,000 for the years ended December 31, 2023 and 2022, respectively.
-At December 31, 2023 and 2022, the Company owed \$1,000,000 and \$600,000 to the single member under the Agreement, respectively, which is included in due to Georgia Community Rural Health Fund on the accompanying balance sheets.
+The Company committed to a contribution of \$500,000 and \$1,000,000 for the years ended December 31, 2024 and 2023, respectively.
+At December 31, 2024 and 2023, the Company owed \$500,000 and \$1,000,000 to the single member under the Agreement, respectively, which is included in due to Georgia Community Rural Health Fund on the accompanying balance sheets.

-Note 6: Related Party Transactions
+Note 7: Related Party Transactions

-During the years ended December 31, 2023 and 2022, the Company paid reimbursements of \$41,056 and \$36,086 to GCF, the single member of the Company, for health insurance.
-As of December 31, 2023 and 2022, \$0 and \$1,254 were payable to GCF, respectively, which is included in accounts payable in the accompanying balance sheets.
+During the years ended December 31, 2024 and 2023, the Company made reimbursements of \$33,006 and \$41,056 to GCF, the single member of the Company, for health insurance.
+As of December 31, 2024, \$8,327 was due to GCF for health insurance and is included in due to related party in the accompanying balance sheet.
+There were no health insurance amounts payable to GCF as of December 31, 2023.

 GCF has board members who also serve as board members of Georgia GOAL Scholarship Program, Inc. (GOAL), a nonprofit Georgia Corporation.
 The Company operates out of the same office space as GOAL.
-Accordingly, the Company has an expense-sharing arrangement with GOAL in which the Company reimburses GOAL for associated expenses, including rent, health insurance, supplies and telephone.
-For the years ended December 31, 2023 and 2022, the board approved an expense-sharing ratio of 50-50 between the Company and GOAL.
-Reimbursable expenses to GOAL totaled \$71,510 and \$83,856 for the years ended December 31, 2023 and 2022, respectively, which are included in general and administrative fees on the accompanying statements of operations.
-As of December 31, 2023 and 2022, \$15,407 and \$20,645 were payable to GOAL, respectively, which is included in due to related party in the accompanying balance sheets.
+Accordingly, the Company has an expense-sharing arrangement with GOAL in which the Company reimburses GOAL for associated expenses, including rent, health insurance, supplies, internet, website, and telephone.
+For the years ended December 31, 2024 and 2023, the board approved an expense-sharing ratio of 50-50 between the Company and GOAL.
+Reimbursable expenses to GOAL totaled \$83,411 and \$71,510 for the years ended December 31, 2024 and 2023, respectively, which are included in general and administrative fees on the accompanying statements of operations.
+As of December 31, 2024 and 2023, \$41,044 and \$15,407 were payable to GOAL, respectively, which is included in due to related party in the accompanying balance sheets.

-Note 7: Subsequent Events
+Note 8: Subsequent Events

-The Company has evaluated events and transactions occurring subsequent to December 31, 2023, through the report date, which is the date these financial statements were available for issuance.
-All subsequent events requiring recognition or disclosure as of December 31, 2023 have been incorporated into these financial statements.
+The Company has evaluated events and transactions occurring subsequent to December 31, 2024, through the report date, which is the date these financial statements were available for issuance.
+All subsequent events requiring recognition or disclosure as of December 31, 2024 have been incorporated into these financial statements.